jbellsey/redux-model-utils/README.md

 ## Why?

-This not only removes most of the Redux boilerplate.
-But it also gives you:
+This not only removes most of the Redux boilerplate, but it also gives you:

 * **Atomic reducers**.
 Each action has a single-purpose reducer.
 There are no `switch` statements.
-(You can share action codes if you like, so you can have multiple reducers handle the same action.)
+(You can share action types if you like, so you can have multiple reducers handle the same action.)

 * **Encapsulation**.
 The model has everything it needs to manage a single feature in your app.
-  There are no separate `mapStateToProps` calls in container components, no separate action code files, no lost reducers.
+  There are no separate `mapStateToProps` calls in container components, no separate action code files.

 There are also tools for async actions, private actions, shared actions, and more.
 Read the [full docs on actions](docs/actions.md).